motorbreathing/ftproxy/README.md

                                 // should be terminated at the FTP proxy or not
    - implicit-ssl false         // Default flag for whether SSL should be
                                 // enabled implicitly at the FTP proxy or not
+   - log-level INFO             // Default level of logging

    All of these can be independently modified using the -D switch for the java commandline.
 As an example:

-mvn exec:java -Dexec.mainClass="four.six.ftproxy.server.FTProxy" -Dhost=localhost -Dport=8081 -Dremote-host=ftphost -Dremote-port=9091
+mvn exec:java -Dexec.mainClass="four.six.ftproxy.server.FTProxy" -Dhost=localhost -Dport=8081 -Dremote-host=ftphost -Dremote-port=9091 -Dlog-level=FINEST

 9. The mentioned default values, as well as any overriding command line parameters, will in turn be overridden by the contents of a properties file (ftproxy.properties),